SOLAR FARM WATER DELIVERY FOR ANDREWS

 What types of water does Water Runner deliver for solar farm projects?

-We deliver three water grades from one TCEQ-licensed source: potable water for crew supply and safety stations, reverse osmosis (RO) water for general panel washing and as feed water for on-site DI polishing rigs, and deionized (DI) water for commissioning washes and high-purity O&M cleaning.
-All three grades are available from a single point of contact.
+We deliver three treated water grades from one TCEQ-licensed source: potable water for crew supply and safety stations, reverse osmosis (RO) water for general panel washing and as feed water for on-site DI polishing rigs, and deionized (DI) water for commissioning washes and high-purity O&M cleaning.
+We also supply construction water from the same source for dust control, compaction moisture, and concrete production.
+Every grade is available from a single point of contact, on one purchase order.

 When should we engage a water vendor for our solar farm project?